junxit/us-congress-bills-111/bill.md

     - **(C)** by striking “annual contract amount” each place such term appears and inserting “amount provided under the contract for each year covered by the contract”; and
     - **(D)** by adding at the end the following new subparagraph:
       > - **(B)** *Renewal of and increases in contract amounts*
-      >   - **(i)** *Expiration of contract term* Upon the expiration of each contract term, subject to the availability of amounts made available in appropriation Acts, the Secretary shall adjust the annual contract amount to provide for reasonable project costs, and any increases, including adequate reserves and service coordinators as appropriate, except that any contract amounts not used by a project during a contract term shall not be available for such adjustments upon renewal.
+      >   - **(i)** *Expiration of contract term* Upon the expiration of each contract term, subject to the availability of amounts made available in appropriation Acts, the Secretary shall adjust the annual contract amount to provide for reasonable project costs, including adequate reserves and service coordinators as appropriate, except that any contract amounts not used by a project during a contract term shall not be available for such adjustments upon renewal.
       >   - **(ii)** *Emergency situations* In the event of emergency situations that are outside the control of the owner, the Secretary shall increase the annual contract amount, subject to reasonable review and limitations as the Secretary shall provide.

   - **(2)** in subsection (e)(2)—